 Animal farming is one of the most cherished forms of farming Bridgers is out to promote and introduce women into.
 We donate high yielding species of pigs to beneficiaries to boost up their income from the sales of piglets which are often great in number per one delivery by a mother pig as a result of the special breed of pigs we donate.
 The donations are preceded by a training phase during which resource persons drill them on the best techniques involved in pig farming with the use of locally produced feed and fences which are cost effective.

-Similarly, Bridgers takes interest in encouraging, educating/training and donating chicken to rural women to raise their standards of living, these fowls don’t only fetch income but serve as a source of protein in their homes.
-Through experts we train women on the elements of rich feed for fowls which is lower in cost with usage local food stuff.
+Similarly, Bridgers takes interest in encouraging, educating/training and donating chicks to rural women to raise their standards of living, these fowls don’t only fetch income but serve as a source of protein in their homes.
+Through experts we train women on the elements of rich feed for fowls which is lower in cost with usage of local food stuff.

 Through Poultry farming Bridgers Association Cameroon is able to empower women/girls economically.